 Autologous blood is your own blood.
 It is the safest blood you can receive.
 For this type of transfusion, you donate and bank your own blood before surgery.
 Your banked blood is replaced during or after surgery as needed.
 You need to donate with enough time before surgery.
 The time depends on how much blood is needed.
 In some cases, blood lost during surgery can be saved and used during or after surgery.
 Donor blood may also be used if you were unable to donate enough blood before surgery.

 Allogeneic blood transfusion

 If you are not able to donate for yourself, you may receive blood donated by a blood bank donor.
 This is called allogeneic blood donation.
 Blood bank blood is screened for disease and considered safe.
 And it is ready to use right away.
 Relatives and friends with your blood type can also donate blood for your use.
 They are called designated (or directed) donors.
 Time is still needed to screen this blood for disease.

-If you have a medical condition such as anemia (low red blood cell count), you may not be able to donate your own blood.
-If you are scheduled for elective, noncardiac, nonvascular surgery, an option may include injections of a drug called epoetin alfa (erythropoietin).
+If you have a medical condition, such as anemia (low red blood cell count), you may not be able to donate your own blood.
+If you are scheduled for elective surgery that does not involve the heart or major blood vessels, an option may include injections of a drug called epoetin alfa (erythropoietin).
 This drug helps increase the amount of red blood cells in the blood.
 It also reduces the need for allogeneic blood transfusion.

 Important facts to know

 - Blood donors are carefully screened for health and medical history.

 - All blood is tested for infections, such as hepatitis, syphilis, and HIV (the virus that causes AIDS).